kojiromike/magento-retail-order-management/docs/INSTALL.md

     1.  _Magento Payment Bridge 1.11.31.0 PA-DSS Implementation Guide_
 1. Follow the prompts on your screen to download the desired documents.

-**Note:** _Setting up Payment Methods for Use via Payment Bridge_ does not discuss setting up the eBay Enterprise Credit Card but it has useful information that applies to all payment methods.
+**Note:** _Setting up Payment Methods for Use via Payment Bridge_ does not discuss setting up eBay Enterprise Credit Card but has useful information that applies to all payment methods.

 ### Installing the eBay Enterprise Retail Order Management extension